H. W. Harkness: Early life

+Scientific career

-Having earned a large fortune in Sacramento real estate, Harkness retired from his medical practice in 1869 and relocated to San Francisco.
-There, he was elected a member of the California Academy of Sciences in 1871, becoming vice president in 1878 and its president from 1887 to 1896.
-He became the Academy's curator of fungi in 1896.
+Having earned a large fortune in Sacramento real estate, Harkness retired from his medical practice in 1869, devoting the remainder of his life to the study of natural sciences, especially mycology.
+Harkness relocated to San Francisco and was elected a member of the California Academy of Sciences in 1871, becoming vice president in 1878 and its president from 1887 to 1896.
+He became the academy's curator of fungi in 1896.

 He devoted himself to research into the natural history of the Pacific States, publishing articles on the age of the Lassen Cinder Cone and the nature of the fossil footprints discovered near Carson City, Nevada.
-He also travelled, visiting North Africa, Europe and the eastern USA several times.
-In November 1869 he was a guest at the opening of the Suez canal in Egypt.
+He also travelled internationally, visiting North Africa, Europe and the eastern USA several times.

 The bulk of his research was devoted to cataloging the previously undescribed fungi of California.
 In the last 30 years of his life, Harkness authored or coauthored a number of papers and books on California fungi (especially truffles), ranging from simple species lists to a detailed monograph of California hypogeous fungi.
 These included the important early work co-authored with Justin P. Moore in 1880, Catalogue of the Pacific Coast Fungi (published by the California Academy of Sciences).
-The catalogue was first read on February 2, 1880 at a meeting of the California Academy of Sciences and later published in a 46-page pamphlet describing nearly 900 species with localities and habitats indicated for most of the species.
-He collected, exchanged or purchased over 10,000 specimens of fungi that were donated to the California Academy of Sciences in 1891.
-The collection contained many type specimens.
+The catalogue was first read on February 2, 1880, at a meeting of the California Academy of Sciences and later published in a 46-page pamphlet describing nearly 900 species with localities and habitats indicated for most of the species.

-Personal life

-Harkness's parents originated from Scotland and the family lived in Pelham, Massachusetts.
-He was their seventh child and the only one who survived into adulthood.
-He studied at the Berkshire Medical College in Massachusetts, graduating in 1847.
-He left Massachusetts for California in 1849 for his health as well as the potential of the Californian gold rush and joined with a group of emigrants at Rock Island, Illinois to travel there.
-He married Amelia Griswold in 1854.
-She died within a year of the marriage.
+Harkness collected, exchanged or purchased over 10,000 specimens of fungi, including many type specimens, that were donated to the California Academy of Sciences in 1891.
+Many of these collections were destroyed during the 1906 San Francisco earthquake and fire, though some 480 of his type collections were rescued due to the personal intervention of Alice Eastwood.
+These collections were later transferred to the U.S. National Fungus Collections in Beltsville, Maryland when California Academy of Sciences herbarium divested itself of its fungal collections late in the 20th century.